MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 ## Finishing touches

 As we've finished whole plugin implementation we should test it very deeply.
 During tests we should remember that:
-* ePiframe works well with high quality HDMI displays and with e-Paper displays with limitted color palette and size
+* ePiframe works well with high quality HDMI displays and with e-Paper displays with limited color palette and size
 * frame can be standing horizontally or vertically
 * ePiframe works usually on Raspberry Pi Zero which needs a well optimized code and resources-wise code
 * frame can be triggered from WebUI, Telegram Bot, CLI and ePiframe service